benser1/blog-rails-final/notes.md

 - Posts
   - belongs_to :user ### check on this
   - Posts have content, title
+  - Include a category check-box in posts form

 - UserPosts    ---- this will be the join table
   - belongs_to :user